yudhisteer/Face-Recognition-with-Masks/README.md

 To sum up:
 - The network is very sensitive to default boxes and it is important to choose the default boxes based on the dataset that it is being used on.
-- SSD does not work well with small objects: earlier layers which have smaller receptive field and are responsible for small object detection, are too shallow.
+- SSD does not work well with small objects: earlier layers which have smaller receptive fields and are responsible for small object detection, are too shallow.

 **5. Implementation**